Overview of authentication options

 Which option should I use?

-- Password protection — You need quick gating with a single shared password.
-No per-user accounts, no setup beyond
+- Password protection — You need quick gating with a shared password (no per-user accounts).
+Supports multiple passwords mapped to roles for role-based access control.

 - JWT — You want to integrate with your existing login system and control the entire auth flow yourself.
-Enables role-based access control and API key injection.
+Supports role-based access control and API key injection.

 - OAuth — You want to integrate with your existing login system but have Fern manage the auth flow via your OAuth provider.
-Enables role-based access control and API key injection.
+Supports role-based access control and API key injection.

 JWT and OAuth share the same capabilities — the difference is who manages the auth flow.
 Both can be used for login-only gating, or combined with RBAC and API key injection for granular access control and pre-filled API keys.